Health Sciences Essential FAQ’s

 Applicants for the Radiation Therapy and Medical Dosimetry programs require two letters of recommendation.
 Letters of recommendation are not recognized by other health sciences programs and will not be accepted by the health sciences admissions specialists.

 Does PCC have “waiting lists” for their health sciences programs?

 No. Health sciences applications are accepted each year.
 Applicants not accepted will need to re-apply the following year.

 When will I be notified of my application status?

 Notification regarding acceptance into a competitive-based health sciences program varies depending upon the program to which you apply.
 A health sciences admissions specialist will make you aware of when to expect notification when you complete your health sciences application.
 Most fall start programs will mail out notification letters in late April.

-You will be notified by mail of your admission status into a competitive-based health sciences program.
+You will be notified by email of your admission status into a competitive-based health sciences program.
 For extenuating circumstances, you may be notified of your acceptance via phone message.
 You should check your myPittcc email account and voicemail for updates on a regular basis.
 Please make sure your voicemail is setup.

 Health sciences admissions specialists will only use the contact information on file in the Office of Admissions & Records for corresponding with applicants.
 Failure to provide accurate and updated contact information to the Office of Admission and Records may prevent continued processing of your health sciences application which could jeopardize your admission to a program.